nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `edit -e INDEX /name NEW_EVENT_NAME /desc NEW_EVENT_DESCRIPTION /from START_DATE END_DATE`

-> Edits the event at the specified ‘INDEX’.
+> Edits the event at the specified `INDEX`.
 The index refers to the index number shown in the most recent listing of events.
 > Edits any number of fields of the event.
 This includes name and/or description and/or duration.

 Examples: